After the Police finally tracked him down, Matthew makes a deal with them.

 "I will take yours.
 One last thing, since you stopped my clothing distributor, who will I get needed clothes without attracting attention."

 "Good point.
 Here are the clothes he brought tonight.
 We will supply whatever you require from now on.
-Just call the Captain and request what you need and we can leave them on our roof for you to pick up."
+Just call me and request what you need, and we can leave them on our roof for you to pick up."

 "Do I get a badge?"